-WHEN he returned to Australia in 1971, Peter Allen would have been forgiven for wondering if his career in show business was over.
+WHEN he returned to Australia in 1971 after being based overseas across the late 1960s, performer Peter Allen would have been forgiven for wondering if his career was over.
 But an unexpected piece of family history became the inspiration this boy from the bush needed to succeed on the world stage.

 It had been a very long journey home for the ‘Boy From Oz’.
 Work offers were getting scarce for Peter Allen by the early 1970s.
 His mentor Judy Garland, who’d opened doors on both sides of the Atlantic for the young performer, was dead.
 His wife, Garland’s daughter Liza Minnelli, had asked for a divorce.

 Allen had been performing for two decades and was at the age when many former child stars find themselves washed up.
 Even Australia didn’t appear to have many work prospects looming on the horizon for him that year.

 His first self-titled album had bombed and gigs to promote it had been hosted by a Manhattan venue known as The Bitter End, which would have seemed terribly ironic to the man who’d been introduced to enormous audiences in the company of iconic musicians throughout the late 1960s.

 According to Allen’s biographer, journalist Stephen MacLean (author of The Boy From Oz) it was an offer to perform in Australia that led Peter to “look his past in the eye”.

 Ensconced at his mother Marion’s Bondi unit in that 1971 winter, Allen spent hours writing on the rooftop overlooking the ocean.

 “One day, while Marion was out at work,” MacLean wrote, “Peter found himself fossicking about the flat.
 In the course of this he came upon an aged newspaper clipping from his near-forgotten birthplace of Tenterfield.”